North American Commercial Expansion

 The wrong question

-"How do we sell our product in North America?"
+"How do we get our product or service into this market?"

-This question produces distributor searches, trade show appearances, and sales representative appointments: activity without architecture.
-Most companies spend two to three years and significant capital before concluding the market is not ready for their product.
+This question produces distributor searches, trade show appearances, and sales representative appointments.
+Activity without architecture.
+Most companies spend two to three years and significant capital before concluding the market is not ready.
+The market was ready.
+The commercial structure was wrong.

-"How do we build a market that wants to buy from us?"
+"How do we build the commercial structure that makes the market want to buy from us?"

-This question produces commercial architecture: specification pull, contractor networks, distributor activation, and the sequenced market development that creates demand before it tries to capture it.
-That is where NARE™ begins.
+This question produces commercial architecture.
+Specification pull, contractor networks, distributor activation, referral infrastructure for service companies, subcontractor relationships for construction companies, and the sequenced channel development that creates demand before it tries to capture it.
+That is where the work begins.

 The size problem